-The directors believe that a change in the key assumptions by 1% would not materially cause the recoverable amounts of the cash generating unit to be lower than the carrying amount and therefore no impairment was deemed necessary.
+The directors believe that a change in the key assumptions by 1% would not materially cause the recoverable amounts of the cash generating unit to exceed the carrying amount and therefore no impairment was deemed necessary.

 No intangibles have been pledged or have restrictions on title.